-Rev. Ruthanna Hooke, Ph.D., is the Associate Dean of Chapel and Associate Professor of Homiletics.
+Rev. Ruthanna Hooke, Ph.D., is the Associate Dean of Students and Associate Professor of Homiletics.
 She joined the VTS faculty in 2003.
-Her areas of interest and research include Comparative Religion, Divine-human relationship in preaching, embodied preaching, Performing Arts, Linklater Vocal Training, Kierkegaard, Barth, Levinas, Irigaray, and Derrida.
-Dr. Hooke is an ordained Episcopal priest; prior to coming to VTS she served parishes in the Diocese of Connecticut.
+Her areas of interest and research include comparative religion, the Divine-human relationship in preaching, embodied preaching, the performing arts, the Linklater Voice Method, and the philosophies of Kierkegaard, Barth, Levinas, Irigaray, and Derrida.
+Dr. Hooke is an ordained Episcopal priest; prior to coming to VTS, she served parishes in the Diocese of Connecticut.

 She received her A.B. degree summa cum laude from Harvard University, where she majored in Comparative Religion.
 She subsequently earned an M.A. in Performing Arts from Emerson College, where she studied the Linklater method of vocal training for actors, and became a Designated Linklater Voice Teacher.
 She received her M.Div. degree summa cum laude from Yale Divinity School, and her Ph.D. in Theology from Yale University.
 Her dissertation focused on the divine-human relationship in preaching, engaging the work of theologians Soren Kierkegaard and Karl Barth, and philosophers Emmanuel Levinas, Luce Irigaray, and Jacques Derrida.